by Calculated Risk on 6/11/2013 10:00:00 AM

 Notice that hires (dark blue) and total separations (red and light blue columns stacked) are pretty close each month.
 This is a measure of turnover.
 When the blue line is above the two stacked columns, the economy is adding net jobs - when it is below the columns, the economy is losing jobs.

-Jobs openings decreased in March to 3.844 million, down from 3.899 million in February.
-The number of job openings (yellow) has generally been trending up, but openings are unchanged year-over-year compared to March 2012.
+Jobs openings decreased in April to 3.757 million, down from 3.875 million in March.
+The number of job openings (yellow) has generally been trending up, and openings are up 7% year-over-year compared to April 2012.

-Quits were down in March, and quits are mostly unchanged year-over-year.
+Quits were up in April, and quits are up about 8% year-over-year.
 These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").

 Not much changes month-to-month in this report - and the data is noisy month-to-month, but the general trend suggests a gradually improving labor market.